University certificate

 7.5.3.
 Extramembranous Pregnancy

 7.5.4.
-Premature rupture of membranes and chorioamnionitis
+Premature Rupture of Membranes and Chorioamnionitis

 7.6.1.
-Default: Oligohydramnios and Anhydramnios
+Deficiency: Oligohydramnios and Anhydramnios

 7.6.1.1.
 Concept and Epidemiology